auerlab/fasda/README.md

 The sample output below is from 14 biological replicates of yeast RNA-Seq data with wild-type and SNF2 mutant conditions.
-The run times included below show that diffanal is extremely fast, normalizing over 92,000 estimated counts directly from kallisto abundance.tsv files in about 1/4 second (on a 2.6 GHz i5 laptop) and computing fold-change and P-values in 1/20 second.
+The run times included below show that FASDA is extremely fast, normalizing over 92,000 estimated counts directly from kallisto abundance.tsv files in about 1/4 second (on a 2.6 GHz i5 laptop) and computing fold-change and P-values in 1/20 second.
-Memory use is also very low, with "diffanal normalize" peaking around 66 megabytes and "diffanal fold-change" around 9 megabytes for the yeast example.
+Memory use is also very low, with "fasda normalize" peaking around 66 megabytes and "fasda fold-change" around 9 megabytes for the yeast example.

 An automated pipeline script for reproducing these results is provided in